skalnik/gemlock/README.markdown

 If you're using Gemlock in a Rails project, whenever you start your server, Gemlock will check for updates.
 Then, it will check again in 2 weeks or when you restart your server, whichever comes first.
-In the future, both of these should be configurable options.
+If you specify an email in the configuration file, you'll also get notified when these automatic checks run and gem updates are found.

 Installation
 ------------